The Biolands Group

 Bio-United - Sierra Leone

 This enterprise, replicating the Biolands model in Tanzania, was founded in 2008 and attained UTZ Certified certification in 2011.
+About 24,600 farmers are registered with the scheme.
 The Farmer-centric program offers agricultural skills training and job opportunities to previously unemployed adults and out-of-school youth who missed years of schooling when the education system collapsed during a decade-long civil war.

 Biopartenaire – Côte d’Ivoire

-Biopartenaire was established in 2010 on the Biolands model and 10,400 farmers registered in the first year to become suppliers.
+Biopartenaire was established in 2010 on the Biolands model and 17,000 farmers are now registered suppliers.
 Biopartenaire achieved UTZ Certified certification in 2011 and Rainforest Alliance certification in 2012.